 - You apologize or explain yourself more and more often, even for things you didn't do?

-- You see your friends, family or colleagues less and less?
+- You see your friends, family or colleagues less and less — gradually, without a clear break?

 - You doubt your own memory or judgment?